What is the refund policy?

 To receive a 100 percent credit of tuition and fees, you must drop your class before the first day of the term or part-of-term for your class.
 As of the first day of the term or part-of-term, partial refund deadlines begin.

 Collin begins refund processing for an undergraduate (UG) term three to four weeks after registration opens and evaluates accounts without recent activity for refund processing.
 Continuing Education (CE) course refunds are processed weekly on a continuing basis.
-Eligible credit amounts from registration and/or residency changes may take up to 30 days to be refunded.
+Eligible credit amounts from registration and/or residency changes take a minimum of 30 days to be refunded.

 Financial aid refund processing begins approximately one week after the primary term's census date.